palmmc/EasyAsPermissions/README.md

 </div>

-# EasyAsCommands
+# EasyAsPermissions
-A plugin for [Endstone](https://github.com/EndstoneMC/endstone) that allows you to setup your own slash commands without any programming!
+A plugin for [Endstone](https://github.com/EndstoneMC/endstone) that allows you to manage player permissions without any programming!

 # Installation
 1) Download the latest [release](../../releases).